AGRINFO AGRINFO logo

 Overview

-The European Green Deal, adopted at the end of 2019, is a set of policy initiatives that aims to put the EU on the path to a green transition.
-It sets out how to make Europe the first climate-neutral continent by 2050, with an action plan to boost the efficient use of resources, move to a clean, circular economy, restore biodiversity, and cut pollution.
+The European Green Deal, adopted at the end of 2019, is a set of policy initiatives that aims to put the European Union (EU) on the path to a green transition.
+It sets out how to make the EU the first climate-neutral continent by 2050, with an action plan to boost the efficient use of resources; move to a clean, circular economy; restore biodiversity; and cut pollution.

-The Farm to Fork Strategy is at the heart of the European Green Deal, aiming to make food systems fair, healthy, and environmentally friendly.
-Adopted in May 2020, the strategy sets out both regulatory and non-regulatory initiatives, with the key aims of reducing the environmental and climate footprint of the EU food system; ensuring food security in the face of climate change and biodiversity loss; and leading a global transition towards competitive sustainability, from farm to fork.
+The Farm to Fork Strategy aligned with the EU Green Deal, aiming to make food systems fair, healthy, and environmentally friendly.
+Adopted in May 2020, the strategy set out both regulatory and non-regulatory initiatives, with the key aims of reducing the environmental and climate footprint of the EU food system; ensuring food security in the face of climate change and biodiversity loss; and leading a global transition towards competitive sustainability, from farm to fork.

 Sustainability